jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

   coordiante system used by raylib.
 Were x = 0 means the left edge of the GUI and y = 0 means the top of the GUI.
   In all cases these are global coordinates.
-Both x and y refere to the left top coner of the widget you wish to draw.
+Both x and y refer to the left top coner of the widget you wish to draw.

 You also have width and height, which control how big the